 The natural strength of oak means that it is a material which naturally lends itself to the various designs and configurations available in the French door style.

-For those considering installing internal French doors in high-traffic areas of the home, engineered oak is also worth considering.
+For those considering installing internal French doors in high-traffic areas of the home engineered oak, as seen in our oak Shaker Frenchfold door set, is also worth considering.
 Slightly less expensive than its solid counterpart, engineered oak offers additional peace of mind when it comes to durability, insulation and noise shielding.
 Engineered wood is treated to be more sustainable than solid oak, but the difference is unnoticeable.
 Engineered oak doors use slices of real oak which are places on either side of thinner sheets of wood that make up the bulk of the construction, essentially acting as a skin.
 This means you get the same high-quality oak finish but for a fraction of the price.

-For those who are budget-conscious, another affordable alternative are our moulded internal French doors.
-Manufactured from a single moulded face, these white French doors have a sleek white finish and are ready to hang for quick and easy installation.
+If you’d prefer a white finish, another affordable alternative are our white primed internal French doors.
+Manufactured to the same standard as our oak doors, these white French doors have a sleek white primed finish for you to apply the finishing colour to and are ready to hang for quick and easy installation.